Art of the payments possible: 9 Embedded Finance use cases

 - •Creating a financial super-app for marketplaces

 What if you could code financial services into your product stack?
-You might be dreaming the art of the payments possible.
+You might be dreaming of the art of the payments possible.
 But pinch yourself.
 You’re not dreaming.

 Embedded finance excites us at Airwallex.
 It means our customers can embed our accounts, payments and cards into their own tech stacks and build imaginative solutions for their customers.
 It means companies no longer automatically think ‘bank’ when they need financial infrastructure but they hop onto Jira to log a request to their developers.
 Embedded finance is API-first, after all.
 It creates operational efficiency as much as its primary objectives of product stickiness and increased customer lifetime value.